 Early evening shows take place at black light theatres and at the Marionette Theatre (puppet theatre) in Prague.
 All shows are highly visual, so will appeal to adults and children of all nationalities.

 Description: Prague's premiere New Year's Eve Gala is at the Prague State Opera.

 This sumptuous evening includes a performance of the opera Die Fledermaus, a superb dinner and unlimited drinks all night.
 The performance is followed by a well known swing orchestra, and guests are invited to dance on the stage of the opera house until 3am.

-Metro: a normal metro service operates all day and night, extended until 01:30am (last trains begin their journey at 01:00am).
+Metro: normal metro service operates all day and night on New Year's Eve, and is extended until 01:30am (last trains begin their journey at 01:00am).

-Please note: This page is continuously updated.
-All venues, events and parties listed on the planners above are available to book now - when something sells out it is removed.
+Please note: this page is under constant review.
+The venues, events and parties listed in the planners are available to book right now - when one sells out, it is removed.

 For more information, read our guide to New Year's Eve in Prague

 Option 1: Watch fireworks over the river from:

 The boats congregate at Charles Bridge for midnight.
 Stand on the top deck.

 Riverside restaurants on both sides of the river and restaurants high up in Lesser Town offer good views.
 Many have terraces.
 Click the price on any venue on the planner for a description.